elkuku/iitc-theme-template/setup.md

 # Set up your theme

+After creating your repository, please activate GitHub pages from your repository `Settings/Pages` and set it to `GitHub Actions`.

 Before you can start writing CSS you have to set up some files that are required to build the whole thing.

 ### 1. Edit `plugin.json`